 2. Use a Credible Resume-Making Tool

 Quality resumes are fundamental irrespective of the type of job you are applying for but are especially important for executive positions.
-Here, the slightest of resume mistakes will be punished severely, especially if you are responding to an ad on a job board and are not already known to the recruiter.
+Here, the slightest of resume mistakes will be punished severely, especially if you are responding to an ad on a job board software and are not already known to the recruiter.
 The competition is ferocious since you are someone who’ll be expected to provide leadership to a team or teams in your new role.

 You can reduce your odds of making basic mistakes by harnessing reputable online resume makers such as ResumeBuild, VisualCV, CakeResume and Canva.
 The platforms offer everything from dozens of resume templates to thousands of resume examples.
 Create a professional, HR-ready, executive resume in the shortest time with minimal effort.